Our People

 Craig is currently a Visiting Fellow at the Australian National University lecturing in I/O Psychology and Organisational Development & Change.
 He holds a Master’s in Organisational Psychology from Columbia University.

-Claire Shrewsbury is a Senior Manager at Openloop Solutions, specialising in organisational development and performance enhancement.
+Claire Shrewsbury specialises in organisational development and performance enhancement.
 With extensive experience across government, education, and professional services sectors, Claire brings deep expertise in leadership development, organisational design, and strategic transformation.

 Prior to joining Openloop Solutions, Claire held senior positions in the higher education and government sectors where she successfully led major transformation programs.
 Her experience includes developing whole-of-government leadership initiatives, implementing executive mobility schemes, and designing innovative staff development programs in complex organisational environments.